OpenEvalProject/evals/manuscripts/elife-64166/v1/manuscript.md

 In addition, 30 sera (acute and convalescent) of human patients from Salvador, Brazil with confirmed acute leptospirosis were probed in the array containing 660 proteins as described above.
 Patient samples were collected and selected as previously described (Lessa-Aquino et al., 2013).

-## Data analysis
+### Data analysis

 We analyzed the log10 fold change (LFC) between pre- and post-vaccination proteome signal intensities.
 We subtracted the chip background and set the negative values to one (to avoid issues taking logarithms) before calculating the LFC.
 Analyses were conducted on three data sets: the hamster data, which used a single attenuated-vaccine dose of 107 leptospires (Hamster 107), the mouse dose–response data including all vaccine doses 101, 102, 103, 105, and 107 (Mouse all), and the subset of mice given a dose of 107 leptospires of the attenuated-vaccine (Mouse 107).
 The decision of those analysis group was made based on the fact that the high dose of the vaccine in mouse (Mouse 107) was the same as in the hamster experiments (Hamster 107) and was the only dose in mouse that gave 100% protection against death and colonization.
 Furthermore, the other doses (Mouse all) provided different levels of protection when combining death and colonization and the comparison analysis of all those three groups would increase our chances to identify potential protein targets with a role in those outcomes.

 Exploratory analysis of mouse data showed a dose–response relationship, with increased vaccine dose associated with increased mean signal intensity (Figure 4—figure supplement 2) as well as decreased death and colonization.
 We used a model that allowed us to quantify this dose–response relationship when present and to instead measure the contrast between vaccinated and unvaccinated animals if only a single dose was used.
 Each antigen was modeled separately.
-For each antigen, we fit a linear model for the LFC in each animal A as LFCA= ExperimentA+VA+LogDoseA where experiment was a factor on four levels for the mice and two levels for the hamsters.
+For each antigen, we fit a linear model for the LFC in each animal A as $LFC_{A}= Experiment_{A}+V_{A}+LogDose_{A}$ where experiment was a factor on four levels for the mice and two levels for the hamsters.
 VA is an indicator variable for whether the animal A received the attenuated-vaccine or a control injection.
 These terms were included in all models.
 The LogDose term was only included in the analysis of the dose–response relationship in mice and is the logarithm of the dose (0 for control animals, 1, 2, 3, 5, and 7).
 The indicator variable VA prevents LogDose = 0 for control animals from being treated as a true zero.
 Our statistic of interest was the t-statistic.
 For the Hamster and Mouse 107 models we interpreted the VA t-statistics, and for the Mouse All dose–response model we interpreted LogDose t-statistics.
 We used the Benjamini–Hochberg (BHp) correction (Benjamini and Hochberg, 1995) to control the false discovery rate at 0.05.
 This analysis was conducted in RStudio software (RStudio).

 Prism 8 (GraphPad Software) was employed for all the statistical analysis of in vivo data.
 Fisher's exact test and analysis of variance (ANOVA) were applied to assess statistical differences between pairs of groups and multiple groups, respectively.
 A p-value of <0.05 was considered significant.
 A binomial proportion confidence interval was calculated to determine the efficiency of the vaccine in both hamster and mouse.
 Protein homologies of L. interrogans serovar Copenhageni strain Fiocruz L1-130 were identified by a BLAST search (http://www.ncbi.nlm.nih.gov/BLAST/).
 Clusters of orthologs groups (COGs), pSortB localization, transmembrane domains (TMhmm), and signal peptide (SignalP) information were obtained from Genoscope platform (http://www.genoscope.cns.fr/agc/microscope/home/). p-Value for enrichment statistical analysis was calculated using Fisher’s exact test in the R environment (http://www.r-project.org).